Rudolf Hess: Spandau Prison

 Other than his stays in hospital, Hess spent the rest of his life in Spandau Prison.
 His fellow inmates Konstantin von Neurath, Walther Funk, and Erich Raeder were released because of poor health in the 1950s; Karl Dönitz, Baldur von Schirach, and Albert Speer served their time and were released; Dönitz left in 1956, Schirach and Speer in 1966.
 The 600-cell prison continued to be maintained for its lone prisoner from 1966 until Hess's death in 1987, at an estimated annual cost of DM 800,000.
 Conditions were far more pleasant in the 1980s than in the early years; Hess was allowed to move more freely around the cell block, setting his own routine and choosing his own activities, which included television, films, reading, and gardening.
 A lift was installed so he could easily reach the garden, and he was provided with a medical orderly from 1982 onward.

-Hess's lawyer Alfred Seidl launched numerous appeals for his release, beginning as early as 1947.
+Hess' lawyer Alfred Seidl launched numerous appeals for his release, beginning as early as 1947.
 These were denied, mainly because the Soviets repeatedly vetoed the proposal.
 Spandau was located in West Berlin, and its existence gave the Soviets a foothold in that sector of the city.
 Additionally, Soviet officials believed Hess must have known in 1941 that an attack on their country was imminent.
 In 1967, Wolf Rüdiger Hess began a campaign to win his father's release, garnering support from politicians such as Geoffrey Lawrence in the UK and Willy Brandt in West Germany, but to no avail, in spite of the prisoner's advanced age and deteriorating health.
 In 1967, Wolf Hess founded a society that by September had collected 700 signatures on a petition calling for Hess's release.
 By 1974, 350,000 people had signed the petition.
 The American historian Norman Goda wrote that those who campaigned to free Hess routinely exaggerated the harshness of his imprisonment.
 Goda states that Wolf Hess's efforts to free his father ultimately backfired as he conflated the question of whether his father deserved release on humanitarian grounds with the question of whether his father was guilty.
 Wolf argued that his father was unjustly imprisoned to hide the UK's "war guilt", arguing that millions of lives could have been saved if only Churchill had accepted Hess's peace offer in May 1941.
 In 1973, the Israeli foreign minister Abba Eban charged that Hess was not being treated as badly as his champions claimed and that he should serve his full sentence.